 Depending on individual circumstances, this may be at the entrance to a specific road, the entrance to the development, or to strategically / centrally placed mailbox nests within the development, (provided these are within the existing delivery route and does not impact on the existing network by doing so).

-You will need to check that the rural delivery service is available in your area by contacting us on 0800 501 501.
+You will need to check that the rural delivery service is available in your area by contacting our Customer Service Centre.
 If the service is not available, ask about other New Zealand Post delivery services that may be available including Private Box, Counter Delivery or Community mailboxes.

 Applying for Rural Delivery Service